tracycaldwell/thinkcspy/_sources/ListsContinued/Exercises.rst

        def sum_of_initial_odds(nums):
            # your code here

-      # Don't include these tests in vocareum!
+       # some tests to check your work.
+You shouldn't modify these.
        from test import testEqual

        testEqual(sum_of_initial_odds([1,3,1,4,3,8]), 5)